theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/create-and-load-purchase-requisitions-in-sap.md

 description: Create and Load Purchase Requisitions in SAP ERP
 ---

-The following article shows how to use the Xtract BAPI component of Xtract for Alteryx to create a new purchase requisition in SAP and how to load the data of the purchase requisition into Alteryx.
+The following article shows how to use the Xtract BAPI component of {{ productName }} to create a new purchase requisition in SAP and how to load the data of the purchase requisition into Alteryx.

 ### About this Workflow